KDAB/GammaRay/ReadMe.txt

 If you find what looks like a bug:

 1. Search the mailing list to see if anyone else had the same issue.
-2. Check the GitHub issue tracker (http://github.com/KDAB/GammaRay/issues/) to see if anyone else has reported issue.
+2. Check the GitHub issue tracker (http://github.com/KDAB/GammaRay/issues/) to see if anyone else already reported the issue.
-3. If you dont see anything, create an issue with information on how to reproduce it.
+3. If you cant find anything, create an issue with information on how to reproduce it.

 If you want to contribute an enhancement or a fix:

 1. Fork the project on github.
-2. Make your changes with tests.
+2. Make your changes (write tests if possible).
 3. Commit and push the changes to your fork.
 4. Send a pull request.